 Retailers are surveyed by claim center staff.
-Surveys are processed and the results tabulated by the University of Texas' (UT's) Organizational Excellence Group, which provides results to the Lottery's Retailer Services Department.
+Surveys are processed and the results tabulated and provided to the Lottery's Retailer Services Department.
 The resulting data are compiled and maintained by the Lottery's Retailer Services.
 Newsletter surveys are composed and included in retailer newsletters that are distributed by the Texas Lottery Commission.

 Method of Calculation:

 Cost per survey issued is determined by taking the total dollar amount incurred for conducting retailer surveys during the course of the quarter and dividing that amount by the number of surveys distributed for retailer response during that same period.
 The cost per survey is calculated by summing the claim center administration cost, claim center travel cost, Retailer Services administration cost, data tabulation cost and printing cost (retailer and newsletter surveys) and dividing by the number of surveys issued.

 Data Limitations:

 Costs may vary due to changes in salaries, travel, printing, and the distribution schedule of retailer newsletters.

-Calculation Type: Non-cumulative
+Calculation Type:

+Non-cumulative

-New Measure: Revised
+New Measure:

+Revised

+Target Attainment:

+Goal A: Lottery

-Strategy A.1.4.
+Strategy 1.1.4.
 Security

-Output Measure A.1.4.a: Number of Lottery Investigations Initiated
+Output Measure 1.1.4.1: Number of Lottery Investigations Initiated

 Short Definition:

 This measure reports the total number of administrative and criminal lottery investigations initiated by the Enforcement Division during the quarter.

 Purpose/Importance:

 This is important because it serves as an accurate measure of the total number of investigations initiated, which in turn provides key information regarding resource allocation.
 Source/Collection of Data:

 The opening dates of an investigation are recorded on the Compliance Activity Monitoring Program (CAMP) case management tracking system.
 Only those investigations opened within the quarter are reported in this measure.
-Method of Calculation:

-This measure is calculated by recording the number of investigations initiated within the quarter and dividing that number into the projected investigations for the year.
+Method of Calculation: This measure is calculated by recording the number of investigations initiated within the quarter and dividing that number into the projected investigations for the year.
 Dates are recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system in the Enforcement Division.

-Data Limitations:

-Lottery priorities and other mandates may directly impact the initiation of some investigations.
+Data Limitations: Lottery priorities and other mandates may directly impact the initiation of some investigations.
+Calculation Type:

-Calculation Type: Cumulative

-New Measure: No
+Goal A: Lottery

-Strategy A.1.4.
+Strategy 1.1.4.
 Security

-Output Measure A.1.4.b: Number of Lottery Investigations Completed
+Output Measure 1.1.4.2: Number of Lottery Investigations Completed

 Short Definition:

 This measure reports the number of lottery investigations that are completed by the Enforcement Division.
-Lottery investigations include but are not limited to external complaints received from the public and referred by the Lottery Operations Division, referrals received internally on questionable lottery claims, or investigations referred by the agency.
-Purpose/Importance: This measure allows the Enforcement Division the ability to identify problem areas based on lottery investigations completed.
+Lottery investigations include but are not limited to referrals from police agencies, external complaints received from the public and/or referrals received internally from the Lottery Operations Division, questionable lottery claims, and investigations referred by the agency divisions.

+Purpose/Importance:

+This measure allows the Enforcement Division the ability to identify problem areas based on lottery investigations completed.
 This measure provides the Enforcement Division specific data to help identify patterns of activity, develop pro-active measures and or allocate staffing and resources appropriately.
 Source/Collection of Data:

 A completed lottery investigation is noted on the investigative report under the case heading as approved.
 The number of completed investigations with approval dates is recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.

 Method of Calculation:

-This measure is calculated by recording the number of lottery complaints received from the public and internal agency referrals that are requested for investigation and are closed by approval from the Enforcement Division Director or designee regardless of when the case was actually opened.
-The approval dates of the investigation are recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.
+This measure is calculated by recording the number of completed background investigations on lottery retailers, lottery vendors, lottery operator employees, potential commission employees and/or other individuals as assigned as closed by the approval by the Enforcement Division Director regardless of when the case was actually opened.
+The approval date of an investigation is recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.

 Data Limitations:

+Delay in the receipt of information and documents from outside sources and the availability of the complainant, suspect, or witness cooperation may affect the number of investigations completed.

+Calculation Type:

+Cumulative

+New Measure:

+Revised

+Target Attainment: